caedunogueira/caedunogueira.github.io/content/english/posts/azure-iam-components.md

 ## Azure Role-Based Control (Azure RBAC)

 It provides fine-grained access management to Azure resources.
-Roles is a collection of specific permissions.
+Roles is a collection of individual permissions.
 Individual permissions, for instance, such creating virtual machines, viewing virtual machines and other similar examples like that.
 A bundle of specific permissions is assigned to a role.
 The role is assigned to security principal.

 ## Scopes